juliasilge/juliasilge.com/content/blog/polling-places/index.md

   - rstats
 tags:
   - rstats
+summary: >-
-summary: "Let's use summarization and visualization to explore how the numbers of polling places have changed in the United States."
+  Let's use summarization and visualization to explore how the numbers of polling places have changed in the United States.
 ---

 This is the latest in my series of [screencasts](https://www.youtube.com/juliasilge)!
 This week we observed Martin Luther King Day in the US and this week's [`#TidyTuesday` dataset](https://github.com/rfordatascience/tidytuesday) honors King's legacy, including his work on voting rights, with a focus on polling places in the United States.